 Anabaptist history chart: Placed in the main-floor office hallway, this mammoth chart was a gift from Otto Tiessen.
-Having experienced years away from the Mennonite world working as a diplomat, Otto feels it’s important to connect with our spiritual and historical roots as a worldwide Christian movement –– and this chart portrays in graphic form the tangled interconnections between various strands of Anabaptists.
+Having experienced years away from the Mennonite world working as a diplomat, Otto felt it was important to connect with our spiritual and historical roots as a worldwide Christian movement –– and this chart portrays in graphic form the tangled interconnections between various strands of Anabaptists.

 Table: This beautiful oak table, which can be expanded to seat 15 or so, was a gift from Shelley Lepp on the occasion of our renovation project in 2016.
 It encapsulates many of our congregation’s traditions and values of community, hospitality and mutuality.
 Currently occupying an area in the lower level main room, it’s a place to sit down together to eat, chat, and watch youngsters play.